 The Company is required to assess long-lived assets for impairment whenever circumstances indicate impairment may have occurred.
 This analysis is performed by comparing the respective carrying values of the assets to the undiscounted expected future cash flows to be generated from such assets.
-Property and equipment is evaluated separately within each segment.
+Property and equipment is evaluated separately at the lowest level of identifiable cash flows.
 If such analysis indicates that the carrying value of these assets is not recoverable, the carrying value of such assets is reduced to fair value.